-Instead try a variation of this technique that’s a little less cliche which is to isolate one color instead of one colored object.
+Instead, try a variation of this technique that’s a little less cliché.
+Isolate one color instead of one colored object.
 A picture where the greens stay vibrant and everything else is gray scaled.
 It’s a lot harder to do but can yield some very interesting results.

 The Dutch Angle

-Also called the Batman Angle or Dutch Tilt is when you hold your camera at angles between portrait and landscape in order to get more a subject in the frame.
-Sometimes it works if you’re trying to challenge visual perceptions of your viewers, more often it creates a general sense of unease that’s overall unflattering.
+Also called the Batman Angle or Dutch Tilt, this is when you hold your camera at angles between portrait and landscape in order to get more of a subject in the frame.
+Sometimes it works if you’re trying to challenge visual perceptions of your viewers; more often it creates a general sense of unease that’s overall unflattering.

-Change lenses, shift your perspective, try a lot of things before employing this technique which was used extensively in the old Batman TV show (hence the name).
-It’s old, it’s over-used and there are frequently better options.
+Change lenses, shift your perspective, try a lot of things before employing this technique, which was used extensively in the old Batman TV show (hence the name).
+It’s old, it’s over-used, and there are usually better options.

 The height of vanity combined with a healthy dose of paranoia.
-In these days of metadata, digital watermarks and search engines like TinyEye, keeping track of image use on the internet, it’s not all that difficult.
+In these days of metadata, digital watermarks and search engines like TinEye, keeping track of image use on the Internet, it’s not all that difficult.

 You don’t need to plaster your images with obscene watermarks in an attempt to get your name out.
 It detracts from the picture and makes you look insecure and loutish.

-High Dynamic Range photography is an interesting technique but sometimes the pictures come out looking over-saturated.
-It’s also one of those techniques that’s been done to death lately.
+High Dynamic Range photography is an interesting technique, but sometimes the pictures come out looking over-saturated.
+It’s also one of those techniques that’s been done to death.
 Yes, absolutely learn how it’s done.
-It’s a good study in controlling contrast and color depth, but don’t rely on it as a staple.
+It’s a good study in controlling contrast and color depth, but don’t necessarily rely on it as a staple.

 If you want to be a freak about anything color related, be a freak about flesh tones.
 For natural looking portraits nothing beats quality natural skin tones.